-In 1895, delegates from 10 of the leading higher education institutions across the Southeast met in Atlanta to form the Southern Association of

-Colleges and Schools.
+In 1895, delegates from 10 of the leading higher education institutions across the Southeast met in Atlanta to form the Southern Association of Colleges and Schools.
 The organization was conceived by Vanderbilt's Chancellor James H. Kirkland (Wofford Class of 1877), who hoped to challenge peer campuses to attain national standards of academic excellence.
 Delegates also came from Trinity College in Durham, N.C., which later emerged as Duke University under the presidential leadership of Wofford alumni John C. Kilgo and William Preston Few.
 Wofford was represented by two of its outstanding young faculty members, A.G.
 "Knotty" Rembert (Class of 1884) and Henry Nelson Snyder.
 Perhaps it was the Wofford community's determination to meet the standards for accreditation that later inspired Snyder to turn down an appointment to the faculty at Stanford University to become Carlisle's successor as president.
 It was also true that Spartanburg was no longer a sleepy courthouse village - it had become a major railroad "hub city" and was surrounded by booming textile mills.
 Local civic leaders launched nearby Converse College, which combined liberal arts education for women with a nationally respected school of music.
 At Wofford, it no doubt seemed possible to dream bigger dreams.

 The first decades of Snyder's long administration (1902-1942) were a time of tremendous progress.
 Main Building finally got electric lights and steam heat.
 Four attractive red-brick buildings were added to the campus - Whitefoord Smith Library (now the Daniel Building), John B. Cleveland Science Hall, Andrews Field House, and Carlisle Hall, a large dormitory.
 Driveways for automobiles were laid out on campus, and rows of water oaks and elms were planted.
+Enrollment grew beyond 200 students, and by the midpoint of Snyder's administration, the student body consisted of more than 400 students annually.
 Wofford began to attract faculty members who were publishing scholarly books in their academic specialties.
-For example, David Duncan Wallace was the pre-eminent South Carolina historian of the day.
+For example, David Duncan Wallace was the preeminent South Carolina historian of the day.
 James A. "Graveyard" Chiles published a widely used textbook, and he and his Wofford students founded the national honorary society for German studies, Delta Phi Alpha.
-The "Wofford Lyceum" brought William Jennings Bryan, Woodrow Wilson, and other quest speakers to the campus.
+The "Wofford Lyceum" brought William Jennings Bryan, Woodrow Wilson, and other guest speakers to the campus.

-Although eight women graduated from Wofford in the classes of 1901-1904, the average enrollment in the early 20th century was about 400 men.
-The cornerstone of residential campus life was an unwritten honor code, for decades administered with stern-but-fair paternalism by the dean of the college, A. Mason DuPré.
-Modern student government began in 1909, and the first issue of a campus newspaper, the Old Gold & Black, appeared in 1915.
-World War I introduced Army officer training to the campus, and after the conflict came voluntary ROTC, one of the first such units to be approved at an independent college.
-Snobbery, drinking, dancing and other alleged excesses contributed to an antifraternity "Philanthropean" movement among the students, and the Greek-letter organizations were forced underground for several years.
+Although eight women graduated from Wofford in the classes of 1901-1904, the trustees abandoned the first attempt at coeducation.
+The cornerstone of residential campus life was an unwritten honor code, for decades administered with stern-but-fair paternalism by the college's dean, A. Mason DuPré.
+A yearbook was first published in 1904, modern student government began in 1909, and the first issue of a campus newspaper, the Old Gold & Black, appeared in 1915.
+World War I introduced Army officer training to the campus, and at the end of 1919, the Army established an ROTC unit, one of the first such units to be approved at an independent college.
+Snobbery, drinking, dancing and other alleged excesses contributed to an anti-fraternity "Philanthropean" movement among the students, and the Greek-letter organizations were forced underground for several years.
 A unique society called the "Senior Order of Gnomes" apparently owed its beginnings to a desire to emphasize and protect certain "old-fashioned" values and traditions associated with the college.
 Both intramural and intercollegiate sports were popular, with the baseball teams achieving the most prestige.
 The 1909 team adopted a pit bull terrier ("Jack"), and he proved to be the inspiration for a permanent mascot.